hydephp/hyde/README.md

 free hosting.

 ## Extensions
-Hyde comes with build in support for Torchlight Syntax Highlighting.
+Hyde comes with built-in support for Torchlight Syntax Highlighting.
 All you need to do is to set your API token in your .env file and Hyde will automatically enable the CommonMark extension.

-> Note that when using Torchlight the pages will take longer to generate as API calls needs to be made.
+> Note that when using Torchlight the pages will take longer to generate as API calls need to be made.
 > However, Torchlight caches the response so this only affects the first time running the build, or
 > if you update the page.